ramrams18/FlaskDB/README.md

 # FlaskDB

-This repo has been updated to work with `Python v3.8` and up.
+This repo has been updated to work with `Python v3.10`

 ### How To Run
 1. Install `virtualenv`: